Florida woman in COVID-19 coma wakes up on day family planned to pull life support - NewsBreak

 A hospital spokesperson said Bettina was still in serious condition, but Andrew said his mother hadn’t suffered any organ failure, CNN reported.
 In fact, he said no one can explain his mother’s recovery.

 “So they can’t explain it on the medical side,” he said.
 “Maybe it’s on the religious side.
 I’m not that religious, but I’m starting to believe that there’s something that helped her.
-I don’t know.”FedEx driver hangs fallen American flag during delivery, gives big salute, video shows
+I don’t know.”Disney Cruise Line to require kids 5 and older to be vaccinated

 As of Wednesday, Bettina is said to be able to move her arms and can breath by herself for a few hours while on oxygen support.
 Doctors are now focusing on getting her into rehab and rebuild the muscle strength she lost during her coma.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.